Why this recipe works

 Yes, you can!
 It is a 1-for-1 swap with regular graham crackers so feel free to use whatever you would like here.

-I used a 9-inch pie pan.
+I used a 9-inch pie plate.
 If you use an 8-inch pie pan there will be too much crust and too much filling.
 If you use a 10-inch pie pan, you will not have enough filling so you may want to increase the recipe by 1.5 times.

 you can leave the pie covered in the refrigerator for up to 3-4 days.
 I would recommend not topping with whipped cream until right before serving as homemade whipped cream does not last too long.
 You can freeze the pie for longer storage and defrost in the refrigerator until thawed before serving.